 Up front, Sony has packed a 13MP camera with f/2.0 aperture.
 For a selfie camera, the image taken by this phone is on par with the best ones in the market.
 The phone has a premium build but comes with a mid-range processor, so the camera on Xperia X makes it a phone worth its price.

-Huawei P9 comes with a dual 12MP camera setup made on the back.
-There’s a normal 12MP color sensor coupled with a monochrome(black&white) sensor.
-The camera was co-designed with the famous camera company, Leica and carries amazing image-taking capability.
+Huawei P10 Plus comes with a dual 20MP + 12MP camera setup on the back.
+There’s a normal 12MP color sensor coupled with a 20MP monochrome(black&white) sensor destined to produce crisp images.
+The camera is once again co-designed with the famous camera company, Leica and carries amazing image-taking capability.
 It can absorb more light through its monochrome sensor, which works even in less than sustainable lighting conditions.
 The dual cameras work together to give deep contrast and saturated image.
-Combined with its hybrid autofocus, P9 cameras are the best from Huawei.
+Combined with its hybrid autofocus, P10 Plus’ cameras are the best from Huawei, period.